wavyland/wavy/README.md

 The `wavy.squat.ai/x=false` annotation can be used to disable support for X in the workload.

 > **Note**: Kubernetes annotation values are required to be strings; this means the value of this annotation must be the YAML string literal `"false"` rather than the YAML boolean `false`.

+### expose-vnc

+For security, the internal VNC server only listens on the Pod's loopback device by default.
+However, in some instances it might be desirable to connect directly to the internal VNC server with a VNC client instead of through the browser.
+In this case, the workload can be annotated with `wavy.squat.ai/expose-vnc=true`, which will cause Wavy to configure the VNC server to listen on all interfaces.
+The workload can then be exposed using a Kubernetes Service, for example a NodePort Service.

+> **Note**: exposing the VNC server to the internet will allow anyone to connect to the application; it is strongly recommended that the connection to the VNC server be secured with authenticaton and encryption using the [wavy.squat.ai/vnc-basic-auth-secret](#vnc-basic-auth-secret) and [wavy.squat.ai/vnc-tls-secret](#vnc-tls-secret) annotations respectively.

+> **Note**: Kubernetes annotation values are required to be strings; this means the value of this annotation must be the YAML string literal `"true"` rather than the YAML boolean `true`.

+### vnc-basic-auth-secret

+Access to the internal VNC server can be guarded with basic authentication by annotating the workload with `wavy.squat.ai/vnc-basic-auth-secret`.
+This is useful for exposing the VNC server on the internet to allow VNC clients on other devices to connect securely.
+When basic authentication is activated, access is only permitted with the username and password contained in the secret referenced in the annotation.
+The secret is expected to be a Kubernetes secret of type `kubernetes.io/basic-auth` and must provide values for the `username` and `password` keys.
+See the [Kubernetes documentation on secrets](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret) for more information.

+> **Note**: the [wavy.squat.ai/vnc-tls-secret](#vnc-tls-secret) annotation must also be supplied in order to enable authentication on the VNC server.

+### vnc-tls-secret

+Workloads annotated with `wavy.squat.ai/vnc-tls-secret` will expose the VNC server over TLS using the certificate and key contained in the referenced secret.
+This is useful for exposing the VNC server on the internet to allow VNC clients on other devices to connect securely.
+The secret is expected to be a Kubernetes secret of type `kubernetes.io/tls` and must provide values for the `tls.crt` and `tls.key` keys.
+See the [Kubernetes documentation on secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) for more information.

+> **Note**: the [wavy.squat.ai/vnc-basic-auth-secret](#vnc-basic-auth-secret) annotation must also be supplied in order to enable authentication on the VNC server.